In our famous jungle-chic lodge by a gin-clear lake, we live and breathe chimpanzees.

 Mahale lies at the edge of the world.
 People here rely on fishing and agriculture, but education is a privilege and opportunities for earning an income are few and far between.

-Knowing this, we put your safaris to work for a good cause.
+Knowing this, we put your trip to work for a good cause.
 We've supported Greystoke's neighbouring Katumbi Village school and clinic for many years in the belief that health and education can change people's lives, futures and opportunities - and there's little that yields greater reward.

 Life long learning & growth